 The Board of Directors has set limits for the acceptable level of risks in managing the trading book.
 The Group currently has trading book exposures in foreign exchange contracts and commission rate swaps.
-Market risk management uses the estimation of Value at Risk (VaR) tool for all transactions included in the trading portfolios.
-VaR is estimated for a specified period based on adverse market fluctuations.
+Market risk management uses the mandated standardized approach, e.g. sensitivity based method, to access the market risk exposure in the trading book for foreign exchange and interest rate exposure of the Bank.
+Additionally, the Value at Risk (VaR) tool is leveraged for accessing any additional exposure over the standardized approach.